mui/mui-x/docs/data/date-pickers/lifecycle/lifecycle.md

 On mobile, the picker will not automatically close, you have to manually close it using the [action bar buttons](/x/)

-#### When the picker is manually closed

-When the user presses <kbd class="key">Escape</kbd> or clicks outside the picker, we call `onAccept` with the last

-- if the last view has been completed, we call `onAccept` with the current value.
-- if the last view has not been completed, we call `onAccept` with the last validated value

 #### When a value is validated using the action bar

 ### When is `onAccept` called ?